Home Compare DIE.BR vs TUI1.DE

 D'Ieteren Group vs TUI: Which Stock Looks Stronger in 2026?

-TUI holds the cleaner structural position, with the lead spread across growth and stability.
-D'Ieteren still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with D'Ieteren carrying a narrow edge on stability.
+TUI still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity